Resource purchase requests

 Academic staff may use the relevant online form for their College to request the purchase of books and resources for Library collections .
 Currently-registered students may make purchase suggestions for Library collections to support their University study and research by using the Request a Book Service (RaB) for students.

 We are currently prioritisating purchase requests to support the new hybrid model of teaching in 2020/21.

 Restrictions on Library building occupancy and the need to quarantine items between use means that our focus will continue to be on purchasing digital copies of texts where these are available.

 When an e-book version cannot be sourced, and where a print copy is not already held in our collections, we shall seek to purchase a single print copy of any Key Text or Essential reading list item so that, where permitted under copyright licencing, chapters or sections may be scanned to allow the most essential content to be made available online.

 Student Request a Book Service (RaB)

-If you submitted a RaB request between April and September, and if you still require this item, please let us know by replying to the e-mail acknowledgement which you received when you submitted the request, and we will endeavour to source the item.
+If you submitted a RaB request before September 2020, and if you still require this item, please let us know by replying to the e-mail acknowledgement which you received when you submitted the request, and we will endeavour to source the item.